WojtekFulmyk/mlcausality/README.md

 Data can be split into a test and train set using the `train_size` or `split` or `splits` parameters, as appropriate.

-If `splits` is None and `train_size` is a float then `train_size` indicates the fraction of the data on which training occurs with the rest of the data ending up in the test set.
-Moreover, if `splits` is None and `train_size` is an integer greater than 1 then `train_size` indicates the number of observations to include in the training set.
+If `split(s)` is None and `train_size` is a float then `train_size` indicates the fraction of the data on which training occurs with the rest of the data ending up in the test set.
+Moreover, if `split(s)` is None and `train_size` is an integer greater than 1 then `train_size` indicates the number of observations to include in the training set.
 Finally, if `train_size` is equal to 1 then the train set and the test set are identical and equal to all the available data.

 Other than controlling the data split using `train_size` one can instead provide a list of 2 lists to the `split` or `splits` parameter as appropriate.
 The first of the 2 lists would provide the indicies for the training set, while the second fo the 2 lists would provide the indicies for the test set. __All index lists must contain consecutive indicies with no gaps or holes otherwise lags will not be constructed correctly__.

-Note that both train and test will lose lag number of observations.
+Note that both train and test, after lags are taken, always decrease in size by the number of lags.
 Moreover, if `logdiff` is True, an additional observation is lost from train and test because of the differencing operation.

 The following provides an example of how to correctly use the `split` operator: